-The first day of your trip you'll drive about 4 hours to the trailhead, and camp at a nearby campground.
-For five days you will backpack through lush forests, meadows, subalpine fields of ripe wild huckleberries, and camp beside sparkling alpine lakes and streams.
+The first day of your trip you'll drive about 3 hours to the trailhead, and camp at a nearby campground.
+For five days you will backpack through an alpine landscape, and camp beside sparkling lakes and streams.
 You will be carrying a backpack that will weigh somewhere between 40 and 60 lbs., depending on your equipment and your physical condition.
 The trails are often steep as you climb up above tree line, and are rated moderate to difficult with elevations ranging from ~3,500 to 7,000 ft.
 On average, the group expects to hike about 4-7 miles per day carrying full backpacks, with options for additional day hikes, and a possible layover day in the middle of the trip.
 Not everyone in the group will want to hike at the same speed, so we'll do what is best for the group when it comes to routes, campsites, and day hikes.
 On the last day of your trip, we'll pack up and head back to Portland the evening before New Student Orientation begins.